-As a company that is actively growing on the global stage, NTT Group recognizes that respecting the human rights of employees and all stakeholders is part of its corporate social responsibility and established the NTT Group’s Human Rights Charter in 2014 to express this principle.
-This charter clearly defines the human rights to be respected as internationally recognized human rights, and we understand those stipulated under the Universal Declaration of Human Rights and the International Bill of Human Rights,* and under the eight core principles of the ILO Declaration of Fundamental Principles and Rights at Work, are the minimum standards that require compliance.
-As a method of managing respect for human rights, we have adopted the approaches of the United Nations’ Guiding Principles on Business and Human Rights and ISO 26000.
-Moreover, we have separately laid out Basic Policies on Human Rights based on the charter in the effort to solve various human rights issues.
+As a corporate group that is actively growing on the global stage, NTT Group recognizes that respecting human rights is an important social responsibility of companies.
+Under this recognition, we believe that we must strengthen respect for human rights, and our human rights management, toward all people involved in the NTT Group's value chain.
+We established the NTT Group's Human Rights Charter in 2014 to express this principle.
+This charter clearly defines the human rights to be respected as internationally recognized human rights, and we take the rights stipulated under the Universal Declaration of Human Rights and the International Bill of Human Rights, and under the eight core principles of the ILO Declaration of Fundamental Principles and Rights at Work, to be the minimum standards that require compliance.
+As a method of managing respect for human rights, we have adopted the approaches of the United Nations' Guiding Principles on Business and Human Rights and ISO 26000.
+Furthermore, we have separately laid out Basic Policies on Human Rights based on the charter in the effort to solve various human rights issues.

-We believe it is important for the entire NTT Group to instill the understanding of respect for global human rights and undertake business activities with a full awareness of human rights.
-Toward this end, we are working to heighten human rights awareness across NTT Group and reinforce human rights management, including conducting human rights due diligence, training on human rights issues, and establishing and operating contact points for human rights.
+We believe it is important for the entire NTT Group to instill the understanding of respect for human rights and undertake business activities with a full awareness of human rights.
+Accordingly, we established the Human Rights Education Committee, headed by the board member responsible for the issue.
+Under this framework, we are working to heighten human rights awareness across NTT Group and reinforce human rights management, including conducting human rights due diligence, training on human rights issues, and establishing and operating contact points for human rights.

 We recognize that the respect for human rights is a corporate responsibility and aim to create a safe, secure and rich social environment by fulfilling its responsibility.